RaptorCapture247/AquaVaults-Swapper/README.md

 Mac

-1. Right-click Swapper UI.html → Open With → TextEdit (or VS Code).
+1. Right-click Swapper-UI.html → Open With → TextEdit (or VS Code).

 2. Press Command + F and search for: